 1. Ontario Health Insurance Plan (OHIP) coverage

-At this time, GSO is only accepting genome-wide sequencing (GWS) requests for patients insured under OHIP.
-Testing for non-Ontario patients is not available within this pilot implementation.
+At this time, GSO is only accepting genome-wide sequencing (GWS) requests for Ontario patients insured under OHIP.
+Testing for non-Ontario patients is not available.
 For uninsured patients who meet the clinical eligibility criteria, please contact the catchment laboratory assigned to your institution to discuss options for testing.
+Ontario patients who have coverage under the Interim Federal Health Program (IFHP) and are pre-approved for whole exome sequencing (WES) may also be submitted to GSO for testing.

 2. Routine vs. Expedited